June 2, 2022 other-professional-development

-Discover three ways that principals and math coaches can get feedback from mathematics teachers.
+Discover three ways that principals and math coaches can get feedback from mathematics teachers and start a dialogue.
 In this article, we will be looking at math survey questions for teachers, principal evaluation forms for teachers, and conversation prompts.
 In addition, you will find free printable teacher feedback surveys that can be used to survey teaching departments and curriculum/school evaluation forms that can be used by principals and coaches to survey a variety of educational stakeholders.

 3 Ways to Get Feedback From Math Teachers

-Particularly if you are new to your coaching or principal’s position, but even if you are trying to avoid stagnation and promote a fresh perspective on your leadership, surveying all of the teachers in the math department is a good way to start.
+Whether you are a new coach or principal or trying to avoid stagnation and promote a fresh perspective on your leadership, surveying all of the teachers in the math department is a good way to start.
 Establishing the idea that you want and appreciate input sets a tone that will promote further openness and feedback.

-The math survey questions I have for teachers would ideally be used after several months of working with teachers, as they need to have some knowledge of what it is like to work with you.
+The math survey questions I have for teachers would ideally be used after several months of working together, as they (the teachers) need to have some knowledge of what it is like to work with you.

 HOW IT WORKS:

 The Math Teacher Survey about Curriculum and Leadership is intended to:

 - Solicit feedback from math teachers about math curriculum

 - Assess the principal's or coach’s mathematical knowledge